-- Lack of transport facilities in schools - Lack of spoken English courses in educational institutes in villages - Lack of clean drinking water - Lack of digital board and computers and other modern facilities in schools - Lack of computer trainings and other vocational courses
+- Lack of clean drinking water - Lack of digital board and computers and other modern facilities in schools • - Lack of computer trainings and other vocational courses •

 In the present study it was seen that prior to the intervention, majority (50%) of the respondents in North Goa reported spending between Rs.
 1,000 to Rs.
 2,000, while 30% of the respondents reported spending below Rs.
-1,000, while a relatively smaller percentage of respondents reported spending up to Rs.
+1,000, while a relatively smaller of percentage respondents reported spending up to Rs.
 3,000 on their child's education expenditure.